-The Arboretum's best path to recognition as a community asset, a public garden, is through the American Public Gardens Association (APGA) of which we are a dues-paying member.
-We benefit from the resources and connections to other public gardens in the US and beyond.
+We continue to advocate for community recognition that we are a public garden and a dues-paying member of the AmericanPublic Gardens Association (APGA).
+We benefit from the resources and connections to other public gardens and employees in the US and beyond.